Contents

 Bankruptcy

-When it comes to your spouse filing bankruptcy, that won't affect your credit score.
+When it comes to your spouse filing for bankruptcy, that won’t affect your credit score.
 Their debts are their debts.
 The only time you may be affected is if you jointly own a home.
-There are some rules to that though.
+There are some rules to that, though.
 It depends on how much equity is in the home and on other factors.
 It is best to discuss all of the implications before filing for bankruptcy.

 How it Works With a Spouse’s Mortgage